Equity offices overview

 There are many offices across Temerty Faculty of Medicine and U of T that are committed to advancing equity, diversity and inclusion for learners, staff and faculty members.
 Review the information below for an overview of supports that Temerty Medicine students, staff and faculty members can access:

-We are a hub that promotions transformative learning, advocacy, and collaboration on issues of equity and inclusion to current learners, faculty and staff, in order to advance human rights, justice, and active change in our institutions.
+We are a hub that promotes transformative learning, advocacy, and collaboration on issues of equity and inclusion to current learners, faculty and staff, in order to advance human rights, justice, and active change in our institutions.

 We do this through policy & systems change, consultation & advocacy, community building and resource development.
 We will connect and learn from community with cultural humility, and share with others on culturally appropriate, accessible, and wise practices in healthcare & education.